fog/fog-packet/README.md

 Returns a collection of the user’s ssh keys, unless project ID is specified then it returns a collection of the project's ssh keys.

+To fetch all SSH keys of the current user:
 ```ruby
 response = compute.ssh_keys.all
 ```
+UUIDs from this list can be used with device.create passing them as 'user_ssh_keys'

+To fetch all SSH keys belonging to the project:
 ```ruby
 response = compute.ssh_keys.all(project_id)
 ```
+UUID from this list can be used with device.create passing them as 'project_ssh_keys'

 Optional parameters